 Growing up with a narcissistic parent shapes how you attach.
 Generally, it’s not uncommon for children of narcissistic parents to shut out the people they care about the most.
 Or they cling so hard that they suffocate the connection.
 You may crave love and attention but sabotage it as soon as you get it.

 Do you have trouble saying “no” or being told “no”?
 Does it bother you to engage people who prize autonomy?
-Children of narcissists aren’t encouraged to set boundaries.
+Narcissistic parents can often veer off into authoritarian parenting.
+So children of narcissists are typically discouraged from setting boundaries.
 Narcissistic parents tend to trample boundaries.
-They may be enmeshed and discourage their kids’ individuality.
+They may intrude, stay enmeshed in their offspring’s lives and discourage their kids’ individuality.
 They are easier to control that way.

 As an adult, you may now have trouble expressing your own thoughts, making decisions, or managing conflict.
 Feeling unheard and “invisible” may be a frequent experience.